-1. Meet the elephants in Sayaboury, Laos
+1. Meet the elephants in Luang Prabang, Laos

-2. Nam Et Phou Louey Trek, Laos
+2. Nam Et-Phou Louey Trek, Laos

-Having only recently opened to tourists, a trek through the 4,229 square kilometres of Nam Et-Phou Louey National Protected Area (NEPL-NPA) is a real road less travelled experience.
+A trek through the 4,229 square kilometres of Nam Et-Phou Louey National Protected Area (NEPL-NPA) is a real road less travelled experience.
 Get a small taste of the wilderness on a night safari or take a full-blown intrepid adventure with a five-night challenging trek to the summit of Phou Louey, the third highest peak in Laos.
 With difficult days climbing hills and staying in simple jungle huts, the latter isn’t for the fainthearted!

-Whichever you choose you’ll get to learn about local wildlife and might even spot endangered species including tiger, gaur, Sambar deer, and white-cheeked gibbon.
+Whichever you choose, you’ll get to learn about local wildlife and might even spot endangered species including tiger, gaur, sambar deer, and white-cheeked gibbon.

 3. Swimming at Kuang Si waterfall, Laos

-With a laidback atmosphere, elaborate architecture and pretty streets, the UNESCO World Heritage Town of Luang Prabang is a must on all Laos itineraries.
+With a laid-back atmosphere, elaborate architecture and pretty streets, the UNESCO World Heritage Town of Luang Prabang is a must on all Laos itineraries.

 4. Kayaking at Nong Khiaw, Laos